Last Legion UX: Development and release

-Last Legion UX was first announced by Hudson Soft at E3 1997, with press outlets comparing it to Sega's Virtual On: Cyber Troopers (1995).
-In October 1997, it was reported by Nintendo Power magazine that Mindscape would be publishing the game in the west, with IGN believing the game could be released before the end of the year.
+Last Legion UX was first announced by Hudson Soft at E3 1997 under the name Legion X. Press outlets compared the game to Sega's Virtual On: Cyber Troopers (1995) and FromSoftware's Armored Core (1997).
+The developers considered implementing four-player battles, but were unable to do so due to technical limitations.

+In October 1997, Nintendo Power reported that Mindscape would be publishing the game outside Japan the following November.
 Hudson Soft later clarified that the news was premature and that they were still in negotiations with Mindscape, stating a North American release would not occur until Q2 or Q3 of 1998, after the Japanese version had launched.
 Hudson and Mindscape's negotiations later fell through, and the game underwent a lengthy delay, ultimately releasing only in Japan in May 1999.
+A set of promotional images for the game were drawn by anime mecha designer Kunio Okawara.

+Reception

+Last Legion UX received lukewarm reception from critics that imported the game from Japan.
+In their 1999 buyer's guide, Gamers' Republic felt the arenas' different terrain offered additional depth to battles, but the gameplay and graphics were "just okay".
+German publication Video Games concurred with this, noting the difficulty of keeping track of the action on screen.
+Martin Kitts of N64 Magazine praised the game for its uniqueness, but felt it was not as strong as Virtual On due to less nuanced controls and the lack of significant differences between each Legion.
+Mario Ricci of the French X64 Magazine thought the game had novel ideas, particularly the hide-and-seek nature of its combat, but was severely let down by their execution and the overall presentation.
+Total N64 called the game "a serious contender for the worst game ever".